68publishers/tracy-git-version/docs/advanced-guide.md

 ### Registering custom commands

-If you are using pure Tracy you must register custom handlers for commands directly into the repositories.
+If you are using standalone Tracy you must register custom handlers for commands directly into the repositories.

 ```php
 <?php